 “An ever-increasing digital footprint is the basis of our entire digital economy, and we are proud to provide the platform that makes this possible.
 Given the importance of our national data industry, we look forward to working with Legal & General to create further opportunities to accelerate the emergence of state-of-the-art infrastructure nationwide”.

 Kao Data CEO Jan Daan Luycks says the added financial backing will help the company to explore new opportunities.

-”Inspired by hyperscale data centres and OCP-ready, the Kao Data platform has been well received by the critical industry engineering community, end customers and colocation service providers from Europe, the USA and the Far East,” says Daan Luycks.
+”Inspired by hyperscale data centers and OCP-ready, the Kao Data platform has been well received by the critical industry engineering community, end customers and colocation service providers from Europe, the USA and the Far East,” says Daan Luycks.

-“Now, with the financial backing of Legal & General as a major investor, Kao Data has the opportunity to extend its reach and bring high efficiency, high resiliency and highly connected wholesale data centres to new customers both in the UK and new regions.”
+“Now, with the financial backing of Legal & General as a major investor, Kao Data has the opportunity to extend its reach and bring high efficiency, high resiliency and highly connected wholesale data centers to new customers both in the UK and new regions.”